KAREEMFAROOQ/IPL_data_science_project/README.md

 * Finding out how many times team won the match after winning toss
 * Describing number of runs scored by team as per match

-Data Source Extrated From :https://www.kaggle.com/raghu07/ipl-data-till-2017
+Data Source Extracted From :https://www.kaggle.com/raghu07/ipl-data-till-2017

 Librearies used in this EDA are Numpy,Pandas,Matpotlib and graphs used are barplot,piechart,histogram,Lineplot